 Blue Sky Founder, Executive Director and donors Dr. Andre Katz and Bill Davidson are pictured with Blue Sky Scholarship recipients and interns during AirVenture 2017.
 The students met with Jim Thompson and donors to discuss their experience at the EAA Air Academy and AirVenture.

 February 20 – 22, 2014

-Four students from Skyline High School along with two teacher chaperones took an all expenses paid trip to Hollywood, CA. to attend a Tribute to Bob Hoover, compliments of Jim and Angela Thompson, founders of the Blue sky Education Foundation, and the Foundation’s Executive Director, Dr. Lee J. Siudzinski.
+Four students from Skyline High School along with two teacher chaperones took an all expenses paid trip to Hollywood, CA. to attend a Tribute to Bob Hoover, compliments of Jim Thompson, founder of the Blue Sky Education Foundation, and the Foundation’s Executive Director, Dr. Lee J. Siudzinski.
 The Skyline students were joined by students from Raisbeck Aviation High School, Seattle, WA., Three Sisters High School, Sisters, OR, Winter Park High School, Orlando, FL, Experience Aviation, Miami, FL, Embry Riddle, Daytona, FL, Embry Riddle, Prescott, AZ, Embry Riddle Worldwide Campus, Kansas State University, and Purdue University.

 For the three days and two nights of the trip, students and teachers stayed at the Beverly Hills Hilton Hotel where, on Thursday evening, they met and got to know students from the eight other U.S. high schools and universities that participated in the event.